jchai002/choir-justice-supplies/fr/en/adding-a-new-user.markdown

 3. Fill out the required information for the new extension, including selecting a new phone number and choosing a new extension number.
 4. Click "Proceed" to create your new user.

 Once your extension is set up, you can add direct access phone numbers and extension access methods.
 In addition to an IP phone, Ooma Office for WeWork can also forward to a remote number.
-This can be a cell phone or a landline number that will receive forwarded calls from the Ooma Office extension.
+This can be a mobile phone or a landline number that will receive forwarded calls from the Ooma Office extension.

 ## How much does it cost to add a new user?